Shipped Bare Root from June to August only.

 Get in quick as roses sell out every year.

 All of our roses are shipped bare root.
 The term bare root means a plant is supplied without soil around the roots.
 To facilitate this the rose must be in its winter dormancy when the plant is effectively asleep.
-For this range of roses, this is from middle of June to the middle of August.
+For this range of roses, this is from Late June to the middle August.
 At this time, there is the full range of varieties available.

 Bare rooted roses are supplied dormant without foliage or flowers.
 Once being dug from the paddocks they are pruned and the roots are washed free of soil prior to packing and transport.
 As there is no soil involved, they can be bundled together allowing large quantities to be packed in one carton, significantly decreasing the shipping costs.